Printable Version in PDF

 Purpose

 The University Alcohol Policy applies to all members of the campus community including students, faculty, staff, visitors, and sponsored organizations.
-This policy does not govern areas where ground subleases vest control of the property in a third party (namely East Campus residences located beyond the University Glen Town Center) The University Alcohol Policy is intended to guide practices related to alcohol use and to achieve the following:
+This policy does not govern areas where ground subleases vest control of the property in a third party (namely east campus (University Glen & Anacapa Canyon) residences located beyond the University Glen Town Center).
+The University Alcohol Policy is intended to guide practices related to alcohol use and to achieve the following:

 1. Provide a safe and secure environment;